okta/okta-oidc-js/packages/okta-react/README.md

 #### Updating your ImplicitCallback component

-- If you were using the provided ImplicitCallback component, you can continue to do so without changes to that component other than changing your import of `ImplicitCallback` to import from `@okta/okta-react/react-router`
+- If you were using the provided ImplicitCallback component, you can replace it with `LoginCallback`
 - If you were using a modified version of the provided ImplicitCallback component, you will need to examine the new version to see the changes.
-It may be easier to start with a copy of the new ImplicitCallback component and copy your changes to it.
-If you want to use a class-based version of ImplicitCallback, wrap the component in the [withOktaAuth][] HOC to have the `auth` and `authState` properties passed as props.
+It may be easier to start with a copy of the new LoginCallback component and copy your changes to it.
+If you want to use a class-based version of LoginCallback, wrap the component in the [withOktaAuth][] HOC to have the `auth` and `authState` properties passed as props.
-- If you had your own component that handled the redirect-back-to-the-application after authentication, you should examine the new version of the ImplicitCallback component as well as the notes in this migration section about the changes to `.isAuthenticated()`, `.getAccessToken()`, and `.getIdToken()`.
+- If you had your own component that handled the redirect-back-to-the-application after authentication, you should examine the new LoginCallback component as well as the notes in this migration section about the changes to `.isAuthenticated()`, `.getAccessToken()`, and `.getIdToken()`.

 ## Contributing